Nellurkia/batch-thumbnail-generator/README.md

 ---

-**Made with ❤️ for photographers, designers, and anyone dealing with lots of images.**
+**Made with ❤️ and Kiro, for site owners, server administrators, and anyone dealing with lots of images and wish to save traffic.**